FESTIVALS IN BULGARIA

 The festival takes place in August, every 5 years, in the small mountain town of Koprivshtitsa.
 This is the biggest folklore event on the Balkans, which attracts hundreds of thousands of people for each of its editions since the beginning in 1965.

-Next edition of the festival will be in 2020.
 The concept of the event is to gather and present self-managed authentic groups, which perform unique patterns of Bulgarian folklore, including dances, songs, music instruments, costumes, masks, etc. The last edition of the festival presented over 13 000 performers from all ethnographic regions of Bulgaria and welcomed nearly 200 000 guests from the country and abroad (USA, Australia, Japan, Great Britain, etc.).

 The length of this folklore meeting is usually 3 days.
 Performances take place on numerous open-air stages in the outskirts of Koprivshtitsa all day long.
 Guests of the festival most commonly use the camping area around the town for their stay there.
 The municipality of Koprivshtitsa offers certain number of hotels and guest houses, but during the days of the festival they can only accommodate guests with early bookings.